 When does a place become a home?

-Free and open to the public at St Ann’s Warehouse Lobby.
+Free and open to the public at St. Ann’s Warehouse Lobby, Brooklyn, New York.

 The number of displaced persons in the world has reached its highest level in modern history, driven by endless cycles of conflict, crushing poverty, and indiscriminate violence.

 Featuring the photographs of six international and acclaimed artists and photojournalists currently working on the front lines of the world’s migrant crisis, from the original Calais jungle to Serbia to the US Southern borders: Miguel Amortegui, Sarah Hickson, Omar Imam, John Moore, Abdul Saboor and Griselda San Martin, plus artwork from the Good Chance Dome and The Nation.

 For more information on the exhibition click here.